Welcome to The Center for Rural Policy and Development

 Two new reports: Immigrant farmers and shared services

 Two new studies are available on our web site: The Continuing Education Needs of Immigrant Farmers, examining what the state’s newest farmers want and need in continuing education, and Identifying Best Practices for Collaboration, a look at shared services projects around the state and makes them work — or not work.
 Click here to learn more.

-Rural Minnesota Journal, spring issue
+Rural Minnesota Journal, summer issue

 The State of Water

 This major article takes a look at the complex relationship between rural communities and one of our state’s most precious resources—water.
 Click here for the full article and infographic.

 The Rural Minnesota Journal 2014 is all online now.
 Throughout the year we’ll be addressing the question “Who owns rural Minnesota?”
 The first quarter’s issue is here, addressing the topics of mineral rights and forestry.